mdopp/simple-sonoff-server/README.md

 # Simple SONOFF Server
-Current State => Not finished yet, but works.
+Current State => Not finished yet, but works most of the time.

 A lot of this code is based on the findings in this blog http://blog.nanl.de/2017/05/sonota-flashing-itead-sonoff-devices-via-original-ota-mechanism/